 One of the biggest in the Balkans, the National Ethnographic Museum, is one of the top places to see in Berat.
 Set in an old 18th-century Ottoman house close to the Castle, it showcases clothing, tools, and furniture traditionally used by local Albanians.

 The higher floors include living rooms, bedrooms, sitting areas that give you an idea of life in times past.
 You can also see the bathroom and the shed holding the wine press nearby.
 Entrance to this Berat top 10 attraction costs LEK 200.

 Wander Through The Mangalem Or Gorica Quarters

 Just like Buda and Pest form two sides of Budapest, the Gorica and Mangalem Quarters occupy two different sides of the river in Berat.
-The Gorica Quarter, on the Southern side of the Osumi River, was the Christian section, while the Mangalem Quarter on the Northern side was the Muslim section.
+On the Southern side of the Osumi River, the Gorica Quarter was the Christian section, while the Mangalem Quarter on the Northern side was the Muslim section.
 The views of each side taken from across the river are simply beautiful, as is the Gorica Bridge, which is one of the top tourist attractions in Berat.